inorbit-ai/edge-sdk-python/README.md

             has the following signature: `result_function(return_code)`.
             - `progress_function` can be used to report command output and has the following signature: `progress_function(output, error)`.
-            - `metadata` is reserved for the future and will contains additional information about the received command request.
+            - `metadata` is reserved for the future and will contain additional information about the received command request.
     """
     if command_name == "customCommand":